Are you planning a trip to Alaska in July? This is a beautiful time to visit the Final Frontier!

 Because summer in Alaska is the high season, expect high prices to go hand in hand with the crowds.

-Prices are up across the board including flights, car rentals, hotels, and tours.
+Prices are up across the board including flights, car rentals, hotels, and tours all increase.
 With so many people visiting, you should book everything in advance.

 Even though it can be crowded, Alaska is very vast.
-Outside of cities and towns, it is easy to find a slice of solitude in nature.
+Outside of cities and towns, it is a slice of solitude in nature.

 Book Here: Juneau: Mendenhall Glacier Adventure Tour

-July is one of the best months to visit Alaska if you want to experience some amazing, local events and festivals.
+July is one of the best months to visit Alaska to experience some amazing, local events and festivals.

 Other July festivals in Alaska include the Girdwood Forest Fair, Copper River Salmon Jam in Cordova, and Bear Paw Festival in Eagle River.